The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 The goal is to be concise but provide enough information for a potential employer to get an idea of your experience, skills, and capabilities.

-Pro Tip: Watch out for typos!
+PRO TIP: Watch out for typos!
 Nearly 60% of hiring managers will reject a resume because of poor grammar or a spelling error.

-Step #4 – Start each bullet point with an action verb
+4. Start each bullet point with an action verb

 Always try to start each bullet point with an action verb, such as “Developed”, “Managed”, or “Created”.
 These verbs paint a clearer picture of your area of expertise and increase the overall impact of your resume.